Hostel Detroit is dedicated to being the catalyst for educational and cultural exchange between Detroit and the global community.

-Hostel Detroit is dedicated to educating travelers about the past, present and future of the city of Detroit.
+Hostel Detroit works to educate travelers about the past, present, and future of the city of Detroit.
 We seek to create experiential connections between Detroiters and visitors to foster creativity and global understanding of an often misunderstood city.

 +(1) 313 451 0333

 Detroit, MI, USA 48216